jamtheim/segmentationUncertaintyPublic/README.md

 This repository contains code and documentation used in the publication.

 ## ProstatennUNetDataCreate
-Contains code for training and performing inference in nnUNet
+Contains code for training and inference in nnUNet, used in the paper

 ## evalObserverStudy
 Contains code for performing the evaluation and calculations presented in the paper